Smooth monomial Togliatti systems of cubics: Abstract

 \section{Abstract}

-The goal of this paper is to solve the conjecture stated in \cite[Remark 6.2 ]{MMO} and classify all smooth minimal monomial Togliatti systems of cubics.
+The goal of this paper is to prove the conjecture stated in \cite{MMO}, extending and correcting a previous conjecture of Ilardi \cite{I}, and classify smooth minimal monomial Togliatti systems of cubics in any dimension.

-More precisely, we classify all minimal monomial artinian ideals $I\subset k[x_0,\cdots ,x_n]$ generated by cubics, failing the weak Lefschetz property and whose apolar cubic system $I^{-1}$ defines a smooth toric variety or, equivalently, we classify all minimal monomial artinian ideals $I\subset k[x_0,\cdots ,x_n]$ generated by cubics whose apolar cubic system $I^{-1}$ defines a smooth toric variety satisfying at least a Laplace equation of order 2.
+More precisely, we classify all minimal monomial artinian ideals $I\subset k[x_0,\cdots ,x_n]$ generated by cubics, failing the weak Lefschetz property and whose apolar cubic system $I^{-1}$ defines a smooth toric variety.
+Equivalently, we classify all minimal monomial artinian ideals $I\subset k[x_0,\cdots ,x_n]$ generated by cubics whose apolar cubic system $I^{-1}$ defines a smooth toric variety satisfying at least a Laplace equation of order 2.
+Our methods relay on combinatorial properties of monomial ideals.

 {M. Micha{\l}ek, R. M. Mir\'o-Roig}{Smooth monomial Togliatti systems of cubics}